Religious School Parent Page

 WHAT WE DO

-EET’s Religious School students attend once a week (days and times below).
-We engage students in Jewish curriculum topics ranging from Torah, Holidays, Mitzvot, Jewish Values and Jewish History through varied activities such as drama, arts and crafts, technology, and debate.
+EET’s Religious School students attend once a week.
+We engage students in Jewish curriculum topics ranging from Torah, holidays, mitzvot, Jewish values and Jewish history through varied activities such as drama, arts and crafts, technology, and debate.

 At the beginning of our afternoon together, we gather in the sanctuary for t’filah (prayer), which parents, family and friends are welcome to join.
-T’filah is led by our cantor, Shira Ginsburg, and rabbi, Josh Stanton, and students participate throughout the service.
+T’filah is led by our clergy or songleader, and students participate throughout the service.
 T’filah allows our students to gain comfort with the language, order, and command of the prayers while forming a connection to their meaning.

 Hebrew is taught with the primary objective of reading fluency.
-We teach the students the skills they need to prepare for their Bar/Bat Mitzvah.
-Hebrew learning is individualized in 2nd through 6th grade.
-Students work in small groups for concentrated Hebrew study.
+We teach the students the skills they need to prepare for their b’nei mitzvah.
+Hebrew learning is individualized and self-paced in 3rd through 6th grade.

 DAYS & TIMES

 Students and their families are encouraged to engage in Jewish learning and living throughout the year.
-Gatherings such as Class Shabbat, Simchat Shabbat, Holiday Celebrations, and tzedakah (charity) programs like Food For Families, provide fun and enriching occasions to come together in answering the question: What does it mean to live a Jewish life?
+Gatherings such as Shabbat B’Yachad: Intergenerational Shabbat, Simchat Shabbat, holiday celebrations, and tzedakah (charity/justice) programs provide fun and enriching occasions to come together in answering the question: What does it mean to live a Jewish life?